 Grandpa was my caregiver until I was old enough for school.
 We had our morning coffee together.
 He read the sports; I read the comics.
 He taught me some German, the best time to get cookies so Grandma wouldn't know, and how to roll his cigarettes.
-He was so proud of me to have them all lined up for him after lunch.
+He was so proud of me for having them all lined up for him after lunch.
 Through him, I learned many valuable lessons.
 I learned cigarettes were bad.
 I learned what cancer was, what tube feedings were, and the very scary word 'metastasize'.
 Finally, he taught me how to deal with loss.
 I was 9 years old.

 Decades later, I was a cancer nurse, a patient advocate, and educator.
 As a cancer nurse, it was my duty to fight with you...to fight with dignity to heal or to fight with dignity to leave.
-And for years, as I helped people get ready to leave the hospital by applying makeup, I would later learn I was exposing them to the very things that made them sick!
+And for years, as I helped people get ready to leave the hospital by applying makeup.
+I would later learn I was exposing them to the very things that made them sick!

 I was angry.
 Again, I was the little boy who made cigarettes for his Grandpa without understanding the implications.
 This time though, I had the skills to make a difference.